mmaura/poe-interface/README.md

 Companion to POE
 ![alt](https://raw.githubusercontent.com/mmaura/poe-interface/main/docs/screen_1.png)

 This is not another overlay.
-It's make to be on the second screen and to work primary under linux.
+It's make to be on the second screen.
+It is done and will **remain compatible with linux**.

 ## Features
 ### Leveling guide